M-Hassan-Raza/Portfolio/content/projects/chronopos.md

 ## Visual Overview

-#### For the following section, if an image is blurred or pixelated, it's to protect sensitive information of the customers since these iamges are taken from a real POS system.
-I have tried my best to give as much info as possible without compromising the privacy of the customers.
+##### {{< color color="#FF5733" >}}For the following section, if an image is blurred or pixelated, it's to protect sensitive information of the customers since these iamges are taken from a real POS system.
+I have tried my best to give as much info as possible without compromising the privacy of the customers.{{< /color >}}

 ### Dashboard
 A clean, intuitive interface that provides real-time insights into business performance.